Troubleshooting Slow Elasticsearch Queries: Identification and Resolution Steps

 Resolution Steps:

-• Avoid wildcard / prefix / regexp on text fields:
+• Avoid broad wildcard / prefix / regexp queries on large fields:

 • For search-as-you-type, use completion suggesters or n-grams at index time.